 The following is our breakdown of general requirements for KYC & AML compliance for bookmakers.

 AML compliance program.
 To prevent betting from becoming a source of crime, a company has to develop a thorough AML compliance program—a program that defines how the company detects, accesses, and reports financial crime.
-The topic of the AML compliance program in itself is extensive, so if you would like to read more about it, please check out our step-by-step guide.
+The topic of the AML compliance program in itself is extensive, so if you would like to read more about it, please check out our article.

 Customer Due Diligence (CDD).
 Before a customer is allowed to bet, a company has to conduct a check called Customer Due Diligence.
 For CDD, a company obtains the customer’s information to verify their identity and evaluate whether they are involved in any crime.